-Starting on August 1, 2020, the revised rule requires medically verified immunization records for school.
+On August 1, 2020, a revised rule requires medically verified immunization records for school.
 Medically verified record includes one or more of the following:

-- A CIS printed by a health care provider or school from the Washington State Immunization Information System.
+A CIS printed by students' established health care provider or school from the Washington State Immunization Information System.

 If additional immunizations are needed after receiving all immunizations they are eligible to receive before starting school, children may start school in conditional status and remain until the next dose becomes due.
 Children will then have 30 calendar days to turn in updated records showing they received the missing dose.
 If additional doses are due, conditional status continues until all required immunizations are complete.
 If the 30 days expire without updated records, the child must be excluded from further attendance.